Hopp til hovedinnhold

 Visiting address: Otto Valstadsvei 19, 1395 Hvalstad

-Public transport: You can easily get all the way to the museum.
-Take the local train to Hvalstad station, and go to the museum in approx. 15 min.
-Or take bus 270 from Sandvika bus terminal or Asker train station to the stop "Asker museum".
+Train: L1 to Hvalstad station, and walk to the museum in approx. 15 min.
+Bus: 270 from Sandvika bus terminal or Asker train station to the bus stop "Asker museum".

 • 1/2